Acharya Dhirendra Krishna Shastri

 Nearby Visiting Places

-Kutni Island Resort, Khajuraho
+MPT Kutni Island Resort Near Bageshwar Dham Khajuraho

-Distance from Bageshwar Dham: 35 km
+Distance from Bageshwar Dham: Approximately 35 km

 Khajuraho Monument Matangeshvara Temple

-Distance from Bageshwar Dham: 25 km
+Distance from Bageshwar Dham: Approximately 25 km

 Panna Tiger Rejerves Jugal Kishor Temples

-Panna National Park
+Panna National Park, Madhya Pradesh

-Jugal Kishore Temple
+Jugal Kishore Ji Temple, Panna

 Jatashankar Dham-Bijawar